Real4XoR/thearchive.nz/content/posts/building-my-website-with-hugo.md

 Websites built with Hugo are extremely fast and secure.
 Hugo sites can be hosted anywhere, including Netlify, Heroku, GoDaddy, DreamHost, GitHub Pages, GitLab Pages to name a few.
 The sites run without the need for a database or dependencies on expensive runtimes like Ruby, Python, or PHP, which is awesome because I despise doing any of those things.

-As of right now Hugo is the ideal website creation tool as it boasts nearly instant runtime, able to rebuild whenever a change is made.
+As of right now Hugo is the ideal website creation tool as it boasts nearly instant runtime and the ability to rebuild as soon as a change is made.

 # How I got started